Grocery shopping can be a real challenge, especially if you are on a limited budget.

 - Eating home-prepared foods is often healthier than eating restaurant foods and take-out foods.
 When you prepare meals at home, you can control portion size and the amount of fat, sugar and salt in the foods you eat.
 You can include more fruits and veggies, too.

-- Most importantly, planning meals can mean less stress.
+- Planning meals can mean less stress.
 When you make a meal plan and follow it, there will be no more staring at the refrigerator and cupboards wondering what to make for kids lunches or tonight’s dinner.

 - Check online and local newspaper ads for special sales and coupons.
 The key to couponing is to use them to purchase only the items you are certain you’ll use.
 Check that the coupon price for a name brand is cheaper than the store brand.